 Next, hand out the worksheet and introduce the movie scene that you will play in front of the class.

-Note, it is a good idea to model a short example scene and write your own dialog to demonstrate the task to the class so they know exactly what to do.
+Note, it is a good idea to model a short example scene and write your own dialog to demonstrate the task to the class.
+This way, they know exactly what to do.

-Continue unpausing and pausing the scene until is has come to an end.
+Continue unpausing and pausing the scene until it has come to an end.

 By this point, the students should have their entire worksheet filled with their own creative dialog based on what they have just watched.